KamandeRick/dairy_farm/README.md

 - Python 3.8+
 - Django 4.2+
-- Other dependencies (list your specific requirements)
+- Other dependencies (See requirements.txt)

 ## Installation